-Cabozantinib (Cabometyx) is used to treat advanced renal cell carcinoma (RCC; a type of cancer that begins in the cells of the kidneys) that has worsened after treatment with other chemotherapy medications.
+Cabozantinib (Cabometyx) is used to treat advanced renal cell carcinoma (RCC; a type of cancer that begins in the cells of the kidneys).
 Cabozantinib (Cabometyx) is in a class of medications called kinase inhibitors.
 It works by blocking the action of an abnormal protein that signals cancer cells to multiply.
 This helps slow or stop the spread of cancer cells.

 Cabozantinib is also available as a capsule (Cometriq) to treat a certain type of thyroid cancer.
 This monograph only gives information about cabozantinib tablets (Cabometyx) for advanced RCC.
 If you are using this medication for thyroid cancer, read the monograph entitled cabozantinib (thyroid cancer).

 How should this medicine be used?

 Cabozantinib (Cabometyx) comes as a tablet to take by mouth.
 It is usually taken once a day on an empty stomach, at least 1 hour before and 2 hours after eating.
 Take cabozantinib (Cabometyx) at around the same time every day.
 The length of your treatment depends on how well your body responds to the medication and the side effects that you experience.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take cabozantinib (Cabometyx) exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Swallow the tablets whole with a full glass (8 ounces, 240 mL) of water.
 Do not split, chew, or crush them.